 For Eric, it was a toss-up between the Coop Eden Pillow and the Organic Kapok Pillow.
 He seems to change them up every other night.
-Both are super soft and perfect for his side and stomach sleeping ways, although the Coop definitely has a more “cooling” effect.
-We never realized just how much he prefers a flatter pillow, until we were able to customize the pillows how we want them.
+Both are super soft and perfect for his stomach sleeping ways, hough the Coop definitely has a more “cooling” effect.
+We never realized how much he prefers a flatter pillow, until we were able to customize how we want them.
 If you wanna sleep on a cloud these are your best bets.

 Katie’s Favorite Eco-Friendly Pillow: